Step 1: Go to your nearest rail station

 If you are riding rail to special events, crowds may be waiting to board at some stations.
 Please form orderly lines and be patient if you have to wait a few extra minutes until a train arrives with available space.

 Riding Commuter Rail

-Commuter rail comes to Denver with the new University of Colorado A Line.
+Commuter rail comes to Denver with the new University of Colorado A Line and the B Line to Westminster.
 Commuter rail has many new, different features than light rail.
 Commuter rail trains carry more passengers, operate at higher speeds and make fewer stops than light rail.